-The prevention of injury or avoidable loss of life of our patients is of utmost importance and is critical to maintaining a good reputation.
-Litigation as a result of medical malpractice could result in damage to reputation and increased costs.
+The prevention of injury or avoidable loss of life of our patients is of utmost importance and is or tical to maintaining a good reputation.
+Litigation as a result of medical maipractice could result in damage to reputation and increased costs

 - The Group maintains robust policies and procedures relating to the provision of medical services.
-We review this through conducting regular internal inspections, and are also subject to external inspections by regulatory podies. - The Group has insurance policies in place to cover financial losses que to medical malpractice claims.
+We review this through conducting regular internal inspections, and are also subject to external inspections by regulatory bodies. - · The Group has insurance policies in place to cover financia: losses due to medica: malpractice claims